“Amazing purchase experience, very fast and efficent service…”Martin Meikleham

 Medroxyprogesterone Acetate (MPA) is a supplement for the hormone progesterone.
 MPA is used in hormone replacement therapy (HRT) to help treat the symptoms of menopause in women.

 Other uses of MPA include treatment of abnormal uterine bleeding, amenorrhea (the absence of menstruation) in women who are not menopausal, and some types of cancer.
 MPA may also be injected as a form of birth control.

-When women approach menopause, the level of oestrogen produced by the ovaries declines, resulting in symptoms such as hot flushes and night sweats, irregular periods, mood swings and vaginal dryness.
+When women approach menopause, the level of estrogen produced by the ovaries declines, resulting in symptoms such as hot flashes and night sweats, irregular periods, mood swings and vaginal dryness.
 HRT works by subsidising the body’s natural hormones, restoring the hormonal balance and relieving symptoms.
 HRT may also be used to prevent the onset of osteoporosis (weakening of the bones) in post-menopausal women.

 In the United States, MPA is also sold under the brand name Provera.
 Both contain Methoxyprogesterone Acetate as the active ingredient and work in the same way.

 MPA begins to work as soon as you start taking it, although you may not notice the effects immediately.
 Patients generally see a reduction in menopause symptoms within a few weeks of starting treatment.

 The active ingredient in MPA is medroxyprogesterone acetate.

 The inactive ingredients in MPA are lactose monohydrate, sucrose, maize starch, liquid paraffin, calcium stearate, talc, and purified water.
 The 2.5 mg tablets also include the coloring sunset yellow (E110), and the 5 mg tablets also include the color FD & C Blue No. 2 Aluminium Lake.